Charles Warren (MP)

 Charles Warren (19 March 1764 – 12 August 1829) was an English barrister and politician, judge and amateur cricketer.

 Life

-A son of Richard Warren, and nephew of John Warren, he was brother to John Warren the Dean of Bangor, Pelham Warren the physician, and Frederick Warren; and so uncle to John's children Sir Charles Warren, and John Warren the mathematician.
-He was educated at Westminster School and Jesus College, Cambridge, which he entered in 1780, matriculating in 1784, and graduating B.A. in 1785, M.A. in 1788.
-He was a Fellow of Jesus College, from 1786 to 1813.
+A son of Richard Warren, and nephew of John Warren, he was brother to John Warren the Dean of Bangor, physician Pelham Warren, and Frederick Warren; and uncle to John's children Sir Charles Warren, and mathematician John Warren.
+He was educated at Westminster School and Jesus College, Cambridge, which he entered in 1780, matriculating in 1784, graduating B.A. in 1785, and finishing M.A. in 1788.
+He was a Fellow of Jesus College from 1786 to 1813.
 Entering Lincoln's Inn in 1781, he was called to the bar in 1790.
 He was elected a Fellow of the Royal Society in 1790.

 In 1792, Warren signed a declaration by the Society of the Friends of the People.
 He was called as a defence witness in the 1798 trial of Sackville Tufton, 9th Earl of Thanet.